united-security-providers/usp-core-waap/src/docs/processing-order.md

 Each request from a client passes through the configured features in a defined order before reaching your backend.
 Each response passes back through (a subset of) those features on the way out.

-The order matters.
-A feature that runs earlier can block, transform, or short-circuit traffic before later features ever see it.
+The order is deterministic and important.
+Any feature that runs earlier can block, transform, or short‑circuit traffic so later features may never see the original request or response.
 For example:

 * [Rate Limiting](rate-limiting.md) rejecting a flood of requests means [OpenAPI Validation](openapi-validation.md) never has to parse them